 Can croup be prevented?

-There’s no way to prevent children from getting croup.
-However, there are a few things you can do to try to limit the spread of the viruses that cause croup by doing the following:
+There is no way to prevent children from getting croup.
+However, you can try to limit the spread of the viruses that cause croup by doing the following:

 Learn more here about the development and quality assurance of healthdirect content.